srejv/circleoffifths/README.md

 - **Configurable Range:** Choose how many chords to include in your practice range.
 - **Keyboard Controls:** Use keyboard shortcuts to answer questions and adjust settings.
 - **Feedback:** Immediate feedback on your answers, with localized messages.
+- **Interactive Circle:** Click on a slice of the circle of fifths to add or remove that chord from the quiz selection.

 ## Installation